- Organic Bound

-In lieu of the traditional Marsala, we’ve substituted a light orange blossom Muscat wine — you can also use a sweet Moscato or even Champagne so the mango’s flavor isn’t overwhelmed.
+In lieu of the traditional Marsala, we’ve substituted a light orange blossom Muscat wine — you can also use a sweet Moscato or even sparkling wine so the wine doesn't overwhelm the mango’s flavor.
 If you prefer a bit of texture, fold the diced mango cubes into the custard instead of using them as a garnish.

 |4 large||egg yolks|